ehamberg/typeclassopedia-md/typeclassopedia.md

 The `Functor`{.haskell} class ([haddock](http://haskell.org/ghc/docs/latest/html/libraries/base/Prelude.html#t:Functor)) is the most basic and ubiquitous type class in the Haskell libraries.
 A simple intuition is that a `Functor`{.haskell} represents a “container” of some sort, along with the ability to apply a function uniformly to every element in the container.
 For example, a list is a container of elements, and we can apply a function to every element of a list, using `map`{.haskell}.
 As another example, a binary tree is also a container of elements, and it’s not hard to come up with a way to recursively apply a function to every element in a tree.

 Another intuition is that a `Functor`{.haskell} represents some sort of “computational context”.
 This intuition is generally more useful, but is more difficult to explain, precisely because it is so general.
-Some examples later should help to clarify the `Functor`-as-context point of view.
+Some examples later should help to clarify the `Functor`{.haskell}-as-context point of view.

 In the end, however, a `Functor`{.haskell} is simply what it is defined to be; doubtless there are many examples of `Functor`{.haskell} instances that don’t exactly fit either of the above intuitions.
 The wise student will focus their attention on definitions and examples, without leaning too heavily on any particular metaphor.
 Intuition will come, in time, on its own.

 ## Definition

-Here is the type class declaration for `Functor`:
+Here is the type class declaration for `Functor`{.haskell}:

 ```haskell
 class Functor f where